 SPIRITUAL LIFE COMMISSION spiritually engages adult parishioners on their journey through the celebration of the liturgy and faith.
 Leslie Kerr and Pat Witt

-Altar Society is responsible for weekly cleaning of the main sanctuary, daily chapel, prayer chapel, and front and back sacristies.
+Altar Society is responsible for weekly cleaning of the main altar, chapel, and front and back sacristies.
 Meets Friday or Saturday morning (as scheduled) to clean the church.
-Marie Rogers
+Chris Brunette, (317) 815-5953

 Arts and Environment Committee oversees beautification of the church for celebrations and events.
 John Shank, 317-556-2055

 Bible Study reads and discusses Old and New Testament books and related topics.
 Leslie Kerr, 501-590-6673